Step 2: Data

 How is this Data Used in the PCIP Process?

-The data provided will be used by the assessors to inform your assessment process and support subsequent development activity.
-It is important for assessors to understand your spend profile and the procurement activities you have undertaken in order to work effectively with and achieve the best benefit for your organisation.
+It is important for assessors to understand your spend profile and the procurement activities you have undertaken in order to work effectively with your organisation and achieve the best benefit for your organisation.